bombchus/z64-music-wiki/docs/vanilla-reference/samples.md

 </div>

-Below is a list containing all of the samples in the *Ocarina of Time* and *Majora's Mask* ROMs in decimal and hexadecimal.
-Instrument samples are organized using GM[^1] instrument program number specification going from the lowest instrument sample to the highest instrument sample for each instrument.
-Some instruments, however, do not fit into GM, so they are placed in the table where they would most likely fit instead.
+Below is a list containing all the samples in the *Ocarina of Time* and *Majora's Mask* ROMs in decimal and hexadecimal.
+Instrument samples are organized using General MIDI 1.0[^1] instrument program number specification going from the lowest instrument sample to the highest instrument sample for each instrument.
+Some instruments, however, do not fit into the General MIDI specification, so they are placed in the table where they would most likely fit instead.

 === "Ocarina of Time Samples"